No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/introduction-to-CT.md

-Title: Semantic Geometry from Z-Frame Topologies: A Categorical Model of Lexical Structure
+Title: Meaning Doesn’t Escape.
+It Moves in Sight:
+A Categorical Framework for Semantic Geometry via Conceptual Topology

 # Introduction:
 Natural language exhibits variability, ambiguity, and strong context-dependence, challenging formal semantic modeling.
 However, through the lens of category theory and Z-frame used in this theory, certain latent regularities emerge.
 This paper explores the idea that word meaning is not merely a function of proximity in embedding space, but a topological structure defined by morphic continuity over conceptual anchors, called Z-frames.